 The Company designs, develops and markets a broad range of branded consumer products used in the home, including Kitchenware, Cutlery and Cutting Boards, Bakeware and Cookware, Pantryware and Spices, Tabletop and Bath Accessories.
 The Company has a design and development team consisting of 55 professional artists, designers and engineers who create new products, packaging, and merchandising concepts.
 In 2005, the Company developed or redesigned over 700 individual products.
 The Company's products are marketed under various trade names including Farberware(R), KitchenAid(R), Cuisinart(R), Hoffritz(R), Sabatier(R), DBK(TM)Daniel Boulud Kitchen, Joseph Abboud Environments(R), Retroneu(R), Kamenstein(R), PerfectTear(R), CasaModa (TM), Hoan(R), Roshco(R), Baker's Advantage(R), Gemco(R) and :USE(R).
-The Company's in-house products, packaging, and merchandising concepts.
+The Company's in-house product design and development staff designs virtually all of the Company's products, packaging, and merchandising concepts.
 The Company's products are manufactured to the Company's specifications, primarily in the People's Republic of China, and are generally shipped fully assembled.